the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 * **Mentors**: Mentors guide less experienced contributors, offering advice and support to help them clarify concepts, unpack their thoughts and ideas, and provide direction to ensure that new members can effectively participate in the development of _The Turing Way_ book.
 * **Advisory roles**: Individuals in advisory roles provide strategic guidance and expertise in the context of the book, community, or the overall project, helping to shape the direction and scope of _The Turing Way_.

-The book or authorship-related roles vary based on people’s involvement in developing content in _The Turing Way_ guides at different times such as chapters, subchapters, impact stories, personal stories, case studies and templates
-Reviewers are often drawn from the community, based on their experience in the chapter’s topic.
-Often reviewers are also invited from beyond the community to ensure new members have the chance to collaborate based on their expertise.
+### Mentored-Contributions

-Existing members of the community are connected with new contributors for supporting and mentoring their contributions, such as helping navigate _The Turing Way_ repository, workflow, writing process or even reviewing.
+Existing members of the community are connected with new contributors for supporting and mentoring their contributions.
+This mentored contributions are supported through offering help in navigate _The Turing Way_ repository, workflow, writing process or even reviewing.
 Contributions also include providing advisory support, such as by sharing examples, resources or other relevant resources that could be helpful for the authors.

+By enabling our community of users and contributors to engage with each other, we ensure that the project, community and resources can be used, shared and improved by diverse perspectives.
+We describe the contributing process in the [contribution guidelines](https://github.com/the-turing-way/the-turing-way/blob/master/CONTRIBUTING.md).

 ## Beyond the Book